bollena001/Arduino-ultrasonic-sensor-hc-sr04/README.md

 Changing the color from your RGB Led Strip by using the ultrasonic sensor.
 ![Image description](https://cdn-reichelt.de/bilder/web/xxl_ws/A300/DEBO_JT_ESP8266_01.png)

 For this tutorial you will need:

-- four female jumper wires
-- the ultrasonic sensor
-- the NodeMCU
+- a NodeMCU
 - a USB to micro-USB cable
 - a unit to power the NodeMCU
+- the ultrasonic sensor
-- RGB LEDstrip that you can connect to the NodeMCU
+- RGB LEDstrip that you can connect to the NodeMCU -four female jumper wires

 ## Step 1 - Upload the code